Dick Butkus, Pro Football Hall of Famer, dies at 80 | News Channel 3-12

 “He was Chicago’s son,” McCaskey said.
 “His contributions to the game he loved will live forever and we are grateful he was able to be at our home opener this year to be celebrated one last time by his many fans.”

+News of Butkus’ death spread more than an hour before the Bears started a Thursday night game against the Washington Commanders.
+The teams and fans observed a moment of silence before the game at FedEx Field in Landover, Maryland.

-A ferocious hitter drafted out of the University of Illinois, Butkus was an imposing force as the Bears’ middle linebacker for all nine of his NFL seasons in the 1960s and 1970s, and made eight Pro Bowls.
+A ferocious tackler drafted out of the University of Illinois, Butkus was an imposing force as the Bears’ middle linebacker for his nine NFL seasons in the 1960s and 1970s, and made eight Pro Bowls.

+Butkus thought his intensity on the field was simply how the game should be played, according to an article on the Bears’ website.

-He retired after playing part of the 1973 season, a few years after suffering a knee injury, and was elected to the Pro Football Hall of Fame in 1979, his first year eligible.
+He retired at age 31 after playing part of the 1973 season, a few years after suffering a serious knee injury, and was elected to the Pro Football Hall of Fame in 1979, his first year eligible.
+Butkus was enshrined in the College Football Hall of Fame in 1983.

+In 1985, the Butkus Award was founded and given to the top linebacker at the professional, collegiate and high school levels.

 The Bears retired Butkus’ No. 51 jersey in 1994.
 Butkus was named to the NFL’s All-Decade Teams – selected by a Hall of Fame committee – for both decades he played, and was voted to the NFL’s 75th and 100th Anniversary All-Time Teams.